Bricktech2000/Notes/notes/options market.md

 options price rise with high volatility and fall with low volatility

-the VIX predicts the volatility of the S&P 500 in the next 30 days. it always overstates its volatility by **`4-100`** &mdash; Felix. therefore, it is more beneficial to be an options seller than an options buyer.
+the VIX predicts the volatility of the S&P 500 in the next 30 days. it always overstates its volatility by **`4-100`** --- Felix. therefore, it is more beneficial to be an options seller than an options buyer.

 if the _share price_ doesn't reach the _strike price_ of an option before its _expiration_, the option will be worthless. therefore, options with a certain %OTM are more valuable when their _expiration_ further in the future.